yilevine/yiletest.github.io/content/authors/admin/_index.md

     label: Download my resume
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
+Yile Fu is a professor of artificial intelligence at the Stanford AI Lab.
+His research interests include distributed robotics, mobile computing and programmable matter.
 She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.